 Marcia Olivo, a Dominican Republic native, is recognized for her work as a community organizer and advocate for domestic violence victims.
-In 1989, Marcia moved to the United States and began working as a community organizer with both “Mother on the Move” and “North West Bronx Community and Clergy Coalition, both located in the Bronx, NY.
+In 1989, Marcia moved to the United States and began working as a community organizer with both “Mothers on the Move” and “North West Bronx Community and Clergy Coalition," both located in the Bronx, NY.

 Upon relocating to Miami, FL in 2000, Marcia continued working with organizations such as Florida Immigrant Advocacy as well as coordinated the Florida Immigrant Coalition.
 Marcia also made a name for herself at Power U for Social Change, where she organized parents around educational issues to develop a platform that would improve educational standards at public elementary schools.

 She resumed her work in 2008 as a Coordinator of a support group geared towards women and children survivors of domestic violence.
-Marcia, along with her colleague, recognized a great need for a long term sustainable organizing group led by survivors of domestic violence and sexual assault and ultimately, Sisterhood of Survivors was created in 2008.
-In June 2012, Sisterhood of Survivors merged with the Miami Workers Center and has become the Gender Justice Council of the organization.
-The purpose of the council is to promote gender equality; provide a framework to analyze and understand social issues affecting women, and provide women leaders with a platform to share their experiences.
+Marcia, along with her colleague, recognized a great need for a long term sustainable organizing group led by survivors of domestic violence and sexual assault and ultimately, created Sisterhood of Survivors, which merged with the Miami Workers Center in 2012.